What Part Of The Brain Is The Largest

 Comparison to Other Brain Regions: Why the Cerebral Cortex is Largest

 While other brain regions, such as the cerebellum and brainstem, are crucial for essential functions, the cerebral cortex's size reflects its role in higher-order cognitive functions unique to humans.
-The cerebellum, involved in motor control and coordination, is significantly smaller compared to the expansive cerebral cortex.
-The brainstem, responsible for basic life functions such as breathing and heart rate, is also considerably smaller.
+On the flip side, the cerebellum, involved in motor control and coordination, is significantly smaller compared to the expansive cerebral cortex.
+Now, the brainstem, responsible for basic life functions such as breathing and heart rate, is also considerably smaller.
 The sheer surface area and complex layering of the cerebral cortex allow for the vast neural networks that underlie human cognition, making it the largest and most complex part of the human brain.

 Frequently Asked Questions (FAQ)